Moustafaa91/2048Game/README.md

 # Description
 This is a simple implementation of the classic 2048 game using HTML, CSS, and JavaScript with the PIXI.js library for graphics rendering.
 The game features a responsive grid that adapts to different screen sizes, smooth tile movements, and a customizable grid size.

+**This game is built with the assistance of ChatGPT as an experiment of coding with AI**

 # Features
 * **Responsive Design:** The game grid adapts to different screen sizes for a seamless playing experience.
 * **Smooth Animations:** Tile movements are animated using the PIXI.js library for a polished look.